ga-curriculum/universal-resources/deployment/men-stack-deployment/README.md

 ### Create a `start` Script

-Up until now, we've run our Express apps by executing `nodemon` which is an NPM script we made that launches our app with nodemon and liveserver to live refresh the app after we make changes to it.
+Up until now, we've run our Express apps by executing `nodemon` which is an npm script that watches the JavaScript files within a project directory for changes.
+Whenever changes are detected, the app is re-launched, speeding up development time.
 While this is ideal for development, when our app is in production (or deployed) we don't need or want it to restart at any point.

-Take a look at your `package.json` and ensure there's an NPM script called start.
+Take a look at your `package.json` and ensure there's an npm script called start.

 ```json
 "scripts": {